-- Ensure that both systems are up-to-date on PTF's and that RBTHALIB is at the same relmod on both systems. - If the OS versions are different (production is at 7.3 and backup is at 7.2, for example), call Technical Support before proceeding.
-They'll discuss what steps you should take to ensure the role swap completes successfully. - Remote journaling uses TCP ports 446(DRDA) and 447(DDM) and 3777(remote journaling proper).
+- Ensure that RBTHALIB is at the same relmod on both systems. - To ensure that triggers are enabled correctly during a role swap, the following PTFs must be installed: - 7.4 SI85372 - 7.5 SI85373 - If the OS versions are different (production is at 7.3 and backup is at 7.2, for example), call Technical Support before proceeding.
+They'll discuss what steps you should take to ensure the role swap completes successfully. - If you are doing a one to many role swap, the primary and backup systems cannot have the same name. - Remote journaling uses TCP ports 446(DRDA) and 447(DDM) and 3777(remote journaling proper).
 If you intend to use remote journaling and your source and target machines are separated by a firewall, be sure to open ports 446, 447, and 3777. - Ensure the server security for DDM TCP/IP network entries are made.
 To do this prompt the CHGDDMTCPA command from a command line.
 The value for the "lowest authentication method" should be the same on both systems.
 If you are using a value for "lowest authentication method" that requires a password, verify that it is set up the same for both systems.
 Then when swapped, Robot HA will continue to sync properly and other applications will continue to work correctly. - To see what authentication entries exist, run the following SQL statement as supplied by IBM.
 This will list the entries defined on your system.
 Note the values from the existing source and target systems.